-If a parent has expressed their intention to remove a child from school with a view to educating at home and how this operates with in line with DfE Elective home education guidance and Shropshire Council Elective home education processes and protocols, St Laurence's School then works with the LA and other key professionals to coordinate a meeting with parents/carers to ensure that they have considered what is in the best interests of each child.
+If a parent has expressed their intention to remove a child from school with a view to educating at home St Laurence's School then works with the LA and other key professionals to coordinate a meeting with parents/carers to ensure that they have considered what is in the best interests of each child.
 This is particularly important where a child has special educational needs or disability, and/or has a social worker and/or otherwise vulnerable.